New expert-led consensus to shape the future of MND drug discovery and development research

 Morgan is also enthusiastic about Public Engagement - she has been involved in the Wellcome Centre for Integrative Neuroimaging’s play for KS3 pupils as part of the Outreach to schools via the Brains in Banbury 2022 initiative.
 She will also take part in a Wellcome funded 5-year enrichment project "Football OnThe Brain" in which she will deliver workshops that explore how the brain learns and the relevance this has for football skill development.

-Cal was then accepted onto the 1+3 MSc and DPhil in Neuroscience Programme, funded by the Department of Experimental Psychology at the University of Oxford.
 During their MSc, Cal worked on modelling the geometry of neural network representations formed during a multi-context categorisation task.
-For their second project, they investigated hippocampal-cortical interactions during inference using a combination of multichannel extracellular recordings and calcium imaging.
+For their second project, they investigated hippocampal-cortical interactions during inference and post-learning sleep using a combination of multichannel extracellular recordings and calcium imaging in mice.

-Cal is now working towards their DPhil, continuing work on this area, and combining it with behavioural analyses of human behaviour.
+Cal is now working towards their DPhil, continuing work on this area, and combining it with analyses of human behaviour.
 This project is co-supervised by Professor Jill O'Reilly, Department of Experimental Psychology, and Professor David Dupret and Dr Helen Barron in the MRC Brain Network Dynamics Unit at the University of Oxford.

 IfeOluwa completed her undergraduate degree in Neuroscience at the University of Edinburgh.
 While studying at the University of Edinburgh, she contributed to ongoing research in characterising potential genes involved in ciliary motility in a Drosophila model at the Jarman Lab, and also developed a keen interest for statistical modelling and research reproducibility.